 Orthodontic Care for Adults

 After age 20, the teeth and their roots harden and settle down deep in the gums.
 Therefore, it can become more difficult for orthodontists to correct a malocclusion of an adult compared to a teenager.
 There isn’t a viable way to accelerate the treatment process for adults who want straight teeth.
 Wearing metal braces may come with some embarrassment for adults who are in college or at work.
 To beat any social stigma, such people may opt for ceramic braces or Invisalign®.

 Orthodontic patients of all ages will have to wear retainers after completing their treatments.
 Adults might have to wear retainers for many years in order to lower the risk of a relapse.
 By contrast, teens might only have to wear retainers for a year or two to lock the teeth in their proper positions.
 It all depends on the unique situation.

 Get All the Facts

-If you are interested in orthodontic care, whether it be through braces, Invisalign® or some other form of correction, make an appointment at Petty, Bielik and Burke Orthodontics in Frankfort or Oak Lawn to learn more about your options.
+If you are interested in orthodontic care, whether it be through braces, Invisalign® or some other form of correction, make an appointment at Petty & Bielik Orthodontics in Oak Lawn to learn more about your options.
 Contact us today to schedule an initial consultation for orthodontic care!